-- Doctoral students no longer have to follow Models I, II or III to meet the prequalifying residency requirement. - Students must simply complete the requirement of 36 credit hours of graduate coursework\ within five years of entry into the doctoral program. - An awarded master's degree from the University of Kentucky or from another accredited school may satisfy 18 of this 36-hour pre-qualifying requirement.
+- Students must complete 36 credit hours of graduate coursework within five years of entry into the doctoral program. - An awarded master's degree from the University of Kentucky or from another accredited school may satisfy 18 of this 36-hour pre-qualifying requirement.